SoftNER: Mining Knowledge Graphs From Cloud Incidents: Applications

+Inferring a subset of entities for each incident individually poses challenges.
+It is difficult to apply rule-based approaches since they are computationally expensive and also cannot be generalized to unseen incident examples.
+Hence, we first aim to group incidents by clustering their titles, which are generally a representative summary of the incident.
 Here, we convert incident titles to 100 dimension embeddings by averaging GloVe \cite{pennington2014glove} vectors for all tokens in the title.
-For clustering, we make use of \textbf{DBSCAN - Density-Based Spatial Clustering of Applications with Noise} \cite{ester1996density}, a clustering algorithm that does not require us to define the number of clusters apriori.
+For clustering, we make use of DBSCAN - Density-Based Spatial Clustering of Applications with Noise \cite{ester1996density}, a clustering algorithm that does not require us to define the number of clusters apriori.
 The DBSCAN hyper-parameter $\boldsymbol\epsilon$, i.e. maximum distance between two samples for them to be in the same neighborhood, was tuned using the elbow method and plotting k-distance graphs, as suggested in the original paper \cite{ester1996density}.
-This provided us with over $50$ clusters on our incident dataset.
-Here, we observe that clustering incidents not only reduces complexity, but also uncovers underlying topics in incidents, as seen from some examples of clustered titles in Table \ref{tab:entity-titles-mapping}.
+This provided us with over $50$ clusters on our incident data set.
+From Table \ref{tab:entity-titles-mapping}, we observe that clustering reduces complexity and also uncovers underlying topics in incidents.

-\subsection{\textbf{Inferring Related Entities}}
+\subsubsection{Inferring Related Entities}

-Having clustered incident titles, and thus corresponding incidents, we now infer a related entity set for each cluster.
-First, for each cluster, we extract the top-5 most frequently occurring entities in the cluster's incidents (ranked by frequency).
-Next, we loop over this top-5 list and search for the first entity that exists in the knowledge graph $G=(V,E)$ constructed previously.
-Let this entity be called the ``\textbf{\textit{primary entity}}" ($\boldsymbol{e_p}$) of a cluster $C$.
-We then use the \textit{primary entity} as the source node to find the shortest paths to every other reachable entity.